PandaScore/PandaSkill/README.md

     - `assisting_player_ids`: list of ID of the assisting players
     - `drake_type`: type of the drake (e.g., `infernal`)
 </details>

+# Reproducing Results

+To reproduce the results presented in the paper, follow these steps:

+1. **Compute the features from the raw data:**
+    - `python pandaskill/experiments/preprocess_data.py`
+    - This is optional, as features are already precomputed in `pandaskill/artifacts/data/preprocessing`
+2. **Compute the performance scores for each game:**
+    - `python pandaskill/experiments/run_performance_score_experiment.py`
+    - you can edit the configuration in the file itself, configurations used in the paper are provided
+3. **Compute the skill ratings:**
+    - `python pandaskill/experiments/run_skill_rating_experiment.py`
+    - you can edit the configuration in the file itself, configurations used in the paper are provided

+Results are located in `pandaskill/artifacts/experiments/`.

 # TODO
 - provide arxiv link to paper